2u841r/DeleteThing/README.md

 - **Cloudflare**: Type the project/worker name again
 - **GitHub**: Click through 3 confirmation steps + type the full repository name

-It's 2024, and we're still manually typing, or at least copy-pasting `my-super-long-project-name-with-hyphens` just to delete something.
-This repetitive, error-prone process wastes time and breaks your workflow.
+It's 2024, and we're still manually typing- or at least copy-pasting `my-super-long-project-name-with-hyphens` just to delete something.
+This repetitive, error-prone process wastes your time.

 ## 💡 The Solution